Account-level reporting in Amplitude

 The Amplitude Accounts add-on enables you to do exactly this, by giving you analytical capabilities at the group level.

 A group is an object that a set of users might belong to—such as a company of customers, a team of users, or a playlist with listeners.
-Analyzing at the group level will help you understand how specific accounts interact with your product, instead of just seeing the individual users in those companies.
+Analyzing at the group level helps you understand how specific accounts interact with your product, instead of just seeing the individual users in those companies.

 Feature availability